The Department of Psychiatry from Singapore General Hospital (SGH) shares 10 ways to effectively boost mental health.

 Stress, grief and depression can have a negative effect on your mental health.
 Studies have shown that serious mental illnesses can lower life expectancy by 10 to 15 years.

-SingHealth group, shares 10 ingredients that can boost your mental wellness for a healthier you.
+SingHealth group, shares 10 ingredients that can boost your mental wellness for a happier, healthier you.

 Get at least eight hours of sleep a day.

 You are more alert and less prone to stress after a good night’s rest.
 Getting enough sleep can also improve your memory.

-Eat a healthy diet.
-Foods rich in omega-3 fatty acids, such as salmon, tuna and mackerel, cut the risk of dementia and mental decline
+Adopt a healthy diet.
+Foods rich in omega-3 fatty acids, such as salmon, tuna and mackerel, cut the risk of dementia and mental decline.

 Good nutrition is a natural defence against stress.
 Begin your day with a nutritious breakfast, preferably of wholegrain cereals and fruits, and take balanced meals throughout the day.

 Exercising not only keeps you physically strong, it also reduces or prevents stress.
 Go for a walk or unwind with yoga.
 It is better to do moderate exercise regularly than to have a heavy workout occasionally.

 Interact with others.
 Talk to another person for at least 10 minutes daily.